-As part of the Public Safety and Security (PSS) Learning Journey, 25 SUSS PSS students visited the NEC Laboratories at Biopolis Road on 2 August 2022.
+As part of the Public Safety and Security (PSS) Learning Journey, 25 SUSS Public Safety & Security Degree students visited the NEC Laboratories at Biopolis Road on 2 August 2022.
 The Learning Journey aimed to provide students with an insight to industry’s practices and latest trends as well as the opportunity to meet industry leaders and professionals.
 PSS students at the sharing and demonstration session by NEC Laboratories (Photo credit: NEC Laboratories)

 During the trip, the students were given an in-depth overview and demonstration of the artificial intelligence technologies that NEC have been developing and continuously improving, such as behaviour and action recognition, acoustics analytics, and safe distancing detectors.
 Most importantly, students were equipped on the knowledge of using new technologies to improve operation efficiency and to provide a safer environment for the society.